Be Smart to Stay Safe: Harnessing Technology for Safer and More Efficient Buildings

 According to a multi-country survey conducted by Accenture in 2019, 67% of the public want governments to make it easier to access digital services, while 51% said they would make greater use of digital government services if they were available via a single online portal.
 Moving forward, we can expect more city’s and government bodies to expand their capabilities in regard to e-payments, online applications for vital services, and engaging the public via digital platforms.

-Big Tech is already playing a major role in supporting government digitization.
+Big Tech is already playing a major role in supporting government digitisation.
 Microsoft, Amazon, and Google have all rolled out cloud services specifically for government agencies, and as more cities, and localities accelerate their digital transformations, these companies will be well-positioned to meet the growing demand.

 Road and Infrastructure Maintenance